-(i) Two inclined imaginary surfaces leading to / from the ends of all Runways, above which development should not extend (both broadly wedge-shaped in plan (colours correspond to Figure 12.2):
+- (i) Two inclined imaginary surfaces leading to/from the ends of all Runways, above which development should not extend (both broadly wedge-shaped in plan):

-(a) 'Approach Surfaces' 📕 ; and
+- (a) 'Approach Surfaces' ; and

+- (b) 'Take-off Climb Surfaces' •;

-these two Surfaces rise at various gradients - at 2% (to 3.33%) at Casement, and at 3.3% and 4% at Weston - as defined in ICAO's "Annex 14 - Aerodrome Design..." (and as outlined below), and they extend for up to 15km.
+these two Surfaces rise at various gradients - at 2% (to 3.33%) at Casement, and at 3.3% & 4% at Weston - as defined in ICAO's "Annex 14 - Aerodrome Design..." (and as outlined below), and they extend for up to 15km.

-Additionally, within the Take-off area, an object extending higher than a 1.2% gradient - even if it does not project above the Take-off Climb Surface - is subject to aeronautical analysis and may require to be identified on Aerodrome Charts (per ICAO's "Annex 4 - Aeronautical Charts").
+[Additionally, within the Take-off area, an object extending higher than a 1.2% gradient - even if it does not project above the Take-off Climb Surface - is subject to aeronautical analysis and may require to be identified on Aerodrome Charts (per ICAO's "Annex 4 - Aeronautical Charts")].